Integrate with JetBrains Space

 Connect to a Repository

 The first step is to establish a connection between a project in YouTrack and a repository in Space.
-To connect with Space, you need the personal token that you have preliminary generated.
-This token grants YouTrack access to the repository based on the access that is granted to your Space account.
+To connect with Space, you need the client ID and secret from the application settings in Space.
+These credentials allow YouTrack to access the repository according to the rights granted to the application in Space.

 To connect to a Space repository: